Lower Body Lift

-What is a lower body lift?
-This procedure sculpts the abdomen, flanks, buttocks, lower back and outer thighs to correct loose or sagging skin following massive weight loss.
-An incision is extended like a belt around the lower abdomen, sides and back to help address loose skin in all of these regions.
-This procedure can dramatically improve the contour of the waistline following massive weight loss.
+What is included in a lower body lift?
+Body lifts are cosmetic surgeries that address concerns below the neck.
+A lower body lift is a procedure that sculpts the abdomen, flanks, buttocks, lower back, and outer thighs to correct loose or sagging skin following massive weight loss.
+An incision is extended like a belt around the lower abdomen, sides, and back to help address loose skin in all of these regions.
+In addition to removing skin, a lower body lift involves the re-draping and re-suspension of your body’s tissue.
+A lower body lift can dramatically improve the contour of the waistline and lower body area after massive weight loss.

 Anesthesia: A lower body lift is performed with the patient under general anesthesia.

 Estimated recovery time: You can return to work after 4 to 6 weeks and should avoid vigorous activities for 6 to 8 weeks.
 Visible bruising should clear up within 2 weeks, and swelling begins to resolve within 4 weeks.
 To learn how to prepare for a lower body lift and what to expect afterward, click here to download our patient instructions.

 Side effects: Common side effects include bruising, swelling, a few spitting sutures, and some numbness, itching, and spasm of the abdomen, lower back, and sides.
 Drain tubes lasting 10 to 30 days are placed, and you will be required to walk gently flexed at the waist for about 5 days after surgery.
 An injectable blood thinner called Lovenox® is generally used for at least 10 days after surgery to prevent blood clots.
 On occasion, delays in wound healing may occur Click here to download a detailed consent form from the American Society of Plastic Surgeons that lists the risks and benefits of body lift procedures.